-Analysis | Four questions courts are deciding that will shape how we vote by mail in November
+Analysis | Four questions before the courts that will shape how we vote

 4. Whether your ballot will get counted if it arrives after Election Day

 This is the biggest and most consequential question.
 Voting rights advocates say late ballots are by far the most frequent reason ballots get rejected.
 And it could get worse.
-The Postal Service recently told 46 states and the District of Columbia that the agency can’t guarantee ballots will arrive on time under states’ existing deadlines for voters.
+The Postal Service recently told 46 states and D.C. that the agency can’t guarantee ballots will arrive on time under states’ existing deadlines for voters.
 Fewer than half of the states count late-arriving ballots.
 There are lawsuits going on to extend deadlines or keep deadlines firmly on Election Day in more than a dozen states, including swing states Florida, Wisconsin, Pennsylvania and North Carolina.

 With so many lawsuits pending on so many aspects of voting, both sides expect at least some of these cases to make it to the Supreme Court before the election.
 Relying on the court is not something voting rights advocates want to do.
 They haven’t had much luck in recent years, and the court under Chief Justice John G. Roberts Jr. in 2013 famously gutted the Voting Rights Act designed to protect minority voters.
 Its conservative bent is even stronger now.